Friday, October 21, 2011

 Painting and Theatre in Kashmir

-Book Review: Deepak Budki
+- Deepak Budki

-Part two and three of the book deals with the evolution of Suraj Tiku as a master painter and a creative set designer.The life of Tiku is full of strife.
-He obtained Diploma in Fine Arts from Sir Amar Singh Technical Institute, worked initially as a teacher in a Government school and later in the Songs and Drama Division, J&K State.
+Parts two and three of the book deal with the evolution of Suraj Tiku as a master painter and a creative set designer.
+The life of Tiku is full of strife.
+He obtained a Diploma in Fine Arts from Sir Amar Singh Technical Institute, initially worked as a teacher in a Government school, and later in the Songs and Drama Division, J&K State.
 He learnt painting and theatre from his guru, KN Bhan.
-He had a passion for painting landscape of Kashmir which he continued even after migrating from Kashmir valley in 1990 on accounts of militancy.
+He had a passion for painting the landscape of Kashmir, which he continued even after migrating from the Kashmir valley in 1990 due to militancy.

 No comments: